tomooda/Micromaid/README.md

 # Micromaid
 Micromaid is a small subset of [Mermaid](https://mermaid.live/) for Pharo 13 and later.

-## Embed diagrams in Microdown documents
+## Embedding micromaid diagrams in Microdown documents

 You can embed a micromaid script in [Microdown](https://github.com/pillar-markup/Microdown) documents, including class comments.
 For example, if your class has a comment as below,